 - Does your homepage convey the right message?
 Does it provide enough information?
 Does it look professional?
 Does it load properly?

 - Is the design of your website on-brand and user-friendly?

 - Are your product pages well-branded?

 - Do you have product pages you don’t need?
 For example, do you still keep product pages that can no longer drive conversions because the product is sold out?
 If you don’t plan to restock the product, it is best to delete its product page - this will maximize your Crawl Budget and increase your site speed.
 But if you plan to sell it again, it is a good practice to add a “Join the waitlist” button.
 Wondering how this looks IRL?
 SAMARA BAGS has found an elegant solution:

 - Do you produce high-quality content?
-For example, do your product descriptions provide enough information (about the product features and benefits, its price, etc.)?
+For example, are your product descriptions informative enough?
 Do they contain links to your Policy pages?
 Does the content address real issues?
 Does it sound genuine?
 Does it provide value?
 Find out what Google defines as high-quality content → Google’s 2020 Core Updates, The January 2020 Core Update, Producing high-quality content

 - Do you produce high-quality visual content?
 Do your product photos showcase the best features of your products?
 Does each product variant have its own product photo?
 Do your product pages feature product videos?
 Are your visual files optimized for SEO (e.g., are they the right size, do they have descriptive alt tags and file names, and more)?

 - Do you write clear, benefit-oriented CTAs?